- Science

 Traditional team games; football, netball, hockey, cricket

-Bespoke activities: fencing, archery, climbing
+Bespoke activities: fencing, archery, lacrosse

-Maths of the Day/ Active Learning
+Maths of the Day/ Active Learning style activities

 In addition, over the years some paralympic games have been introduced to the school, leading on from previous Olympic Games; the teachers were trained, and the pupils have enjoyed learning the skills associated with these games.
 The Olympic values are still prevalent across the school.